 Is homeschooling the best decision for every family?
 No. There are any number of reasons it might not be the best choice for a family or even a particular child.
 But I do believe any family who truly wants to homeschool can learn to do it in a manner that works well for them.

-If you are facing a need to homeschool this fall and are feeling uneasy about it, I hope I’ve given you a bit of encouragement.
+If you are thinking about homeschooling but are feeling uneasy about it, I hope I’ve given you a bit of encouragement.
 If you have any questions I’d be happy to try to answer them.
 I’m no longer plugged into the homeschool world in terms of the legalities and specific requirements in each state but I can certainly offer my perspective on the day-to-day life of a homeschooling family and my thoughts on learning in general.

 More…